mitscha/strassennets/README.md

 python3 train.py --quant_mode 2 --max_epochs 20 --decay_when 0.5 --nbr_mul 1.0 --out_nbr_mul 2000 --learning_rate 0.2 --epochs_pre 20 --learning_rate_pre 2
 ```
 to train a Strassen language model.
 To change the multiplication budget, adapt `--nbr_mul` (budget of all but the last layer, relative to the number of hidden units) and `--out_nbr_mul` (budget of the last layer).
 The log files and trained models are stored in the folder `langmod/logs/`.
 To train with a full precision teacher model, use the option `--teacher_model <path to teacher model>`.

-### Note

-The poster contains (outdated) results from an earlier version of the paper.